University of Alabama School of Law: Employment

-According to Alabama's official 2023 ABA-required disclosures, 89.4% of the Class of 2023 obtained full-time, long-term, bar passage required employment within nine months after graduation.
-26% of 2023 graduates were employed by a national law firm and 11.4% found judicial clerkships.
+According to Alabama's official 2025 ABA-required disclosures, 93.2% of the Class of 2025 obtained full-time, long-term, bar passage required employment within nine months after graduation.
+29.7% of 2025 graduates were employed by a national law firm and 17.2% found judicial clerkships.
 Alabama's Law School Transparency under-employment score for 2023 is 4.9%, indicating the percentage of the Class of 2023 who were unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.

 Costs

-Tuition and fees at the University of Alabama School of Law for the 2018–2019 academic year total $23,920 for residents and $42,180 for nonresidents.
-69.2% of students received discounts during the 2017–2018 school year; the remaining 30.8% paid full price.
-Law School Transparency estimated debt-financed cost of attendance for three years at full price to be $157,785 for residents and $231,042 for nonresidents.
+Tuition and fees at the University of Alabama School of Law for the 2025–2026 academic year total $24,980 for residents and $48,100 for nonresidents.
+96% of students received grants during the 2024–2025 school year, of which 66% received at least half tuition.

+Alabama law alumni awards

+Each year the Law School Board of Governors and the Alabama Law Alumni Society give out three awards.
+Specifically the three awards are The Sam W. Pipes Distinguished Alumna Award, Alabama Lawyer Hall of Honor Award, and Alabama Rising Young Attorney Award.

+Alabama Lawyer Hall of Honor

+The Alabama Lawyer Hall of Honor was established in 2020 by the Law School Foundation Board to honor alumni and faculty of the law school.
+The recipient of the Sam W. Pipes Distinguished Alumna Award is also inducted into the Alabama Lawyer Hall of Honor.